 - * Environment, Health and Safety Committee.
 Promotes EHS activities for the Chugai Group.

 As an advisory body to the Board of Directors, the Compensation Committee deliberates on remuneration policy and the remuneration of individual directors.
-It consists of at least three outside committee members, including at least one outside director, appointed by the Board of Directors from among the nonexecutive directors including outside directors and persons with experience as non-executive directors.
+It consists of three or more outside committee members, including at least one Independent Outside Director, and the outside committee members are appointed by the Board of Directors from Non-Executive Directors including Independent Outside Directors, and / or persons with past experience as such Non-Executive Directors.

 Relationship with Roche and Ensuring the Rights and Equal Treatment of Shareholders

 Roche, the parent company of Chugai, holds 59.89 percent of Chugai’s outstanding shares based on the strategic alliance agreement between the two companies.
-Roche and Chugai have agreed to cooperate in maintaining the listing of Chugai’s common stock on the First Section of the Tokyo Stock Exchange.*
+Roche and Chugai have agreed to cooperate in maintaining the listing of Chugai’s common stock on the Prime Market of the Tokyo Stock Exchange.

-As of April 1, 2021, three of Chugai’s nine directors are from the Roche Group.
+As of April 1, 2023, two of Chugai’s nine directors are from the Roche Group.
 However, they do not comprise a majority of the Board of Directors, and thus Chugai considers its management independence to be secure.
 Chugai will continue to manage its business with autonomy and independence as a publicly listed company.

 Chugai believes that securing substantially equal treatment of shareholders is very important.
 We therefore emphasize giving due consideration to minority and foreign shareholders and to maintaining an environment that allows them to exercise their rights.